 Broadly the observation mechanism is implemented in a very simple way.
 The observed object must extends the ObservableObject class (which mascoptObject extends) and call the right method (generally called notify(Add/Remove/Value)Observers) when something happens.
 Besides the observer object must implement the Observer interface, that is mainly implements an update method.
 Moreover, the observer object is responsible for its adding and removing from the the list of observers of the related object.
-This is done by calling the appropriate methods of the observed object.
-Those methods are usually named add(Add/Remove/Value)Observer and remove(Add/Remove/Value)Observer.
+This is done by calling the appropriate methods of the observer and remove(Add/Remove/Value)Observer.